vanessaaleung/data-science-notes/machine-learning/text-images/README.md

 _Get vector representation for text_
 - Words often used in the same context will be close in the vector representation
 - Uses a **neural network model** to learn word associations from a large corpus of text

+### BoW vs w2v
+- Bag of Words
+  1. very large vectors
+  2. meaning of each value in vector is known
+- Word2vec
+  1. relatively small vectors
+  2. values in vector can be interpreted only in some cases
+  3. words with  similar meaning often have similar embeddings

 ## Images
 - use pre-trained neural networks to extract features